Yegor Letov: 2000s

 In 2002, Letov's projects released two more albums: the Grazhdanskaya Oborona album Zvezdopad, consisting entirely of famous Soviet songs in Letov's original interpretation, and the Yegor i Opizdenevshiye album Psikhodeliya Tomorrow.
 In 2004 and 2005, Grazhdanskaya Oborona released two new albums - Dolgaya schastlivaya zhizn and Reanimatsiya (Letov wrote the title song of the latter while he was in intensive care).
 At the same time, the albums Solntsevorot and Nevynosimaya lyogkost' bytiya were remixed and released under the new names Lunnyy perevorot and Snosnaya tyazhest' nebytiya respectively.
 On 9 May 2007, Grazhdanskaya Oborona's last album, Zachem snyatsya sny?, was released; according to a release statement authored by Letov, he considered this his best album.

 By the early 2000s, Letov had renounced political activity.
 In February 2004, Letov officially disavowed his allegiance to any political forces, including nationalist ones.
 Answering a fan question in December 2004, Letov replied: "I've been in the most extreme political camps, so I know this stuff from the inside.
 And I can tell you that it's all quite stupid and disgusting.
 That's all.
 You have to go through it to avoid knowingly getting involved in it again in the future, which is exactly what I'll be doing."
 In his 2007 interview with Rolling Stone Russia, he stated: "I've always been an anarchist, and I still am.
 But I'm now much more interested in the ecological aspect of contemporary anarchism; I've moved in toward ecological anarchism.
-While this used to be loosely political, I've now completely abandoned politics, because in our country, it's a useless and foolish pursuit."
+While this used to be loosely political, I've now completely abandoned politics, because in our country, it's a useless and foolish pursuit.
+Any political activity here is perceived as a kind of provocation, directed at oneself—as in the case of Limonov, for example."

 Letov's last live performance, with Grazhdanskaya Oborona, took place on 9 February 2008 in Yekaterinburg.
-The concert was filmed by a local television company.
+The concert was filmed by a local television company, and was released as a film under the name Siyanie Obrushitsya Vniz in 2018.